ashwamegh/vuejs-vuex-demo/README.md

 # Jayway Vue.js workshop

 This is a visual Vue.js workshop where you will be building an e-commerce application (Jaystore).
-Hopefully this workshop will give you a feel for how you can use different techniques depending on the size of your application and how to handle different challenges when an Vue.js app evolves in size and complexity.
+Hopefully this workshop will give you a feel for how you can use different techniques depending on the size of your application and how to handle different challenges when a Vue.js app evolves in size and complexity.

 ![Jaystore product catalog image](/docs/images/jaystore-product-catalog.png)